-Finance Minister Makis Keravnos on Monday outlined the government’s plans for next year’s state budget to a meeting of the House finance committee.
+Finance Minister Makis Keravnos on Monday outlined the government’s plans for next year’s state budget at a meeting of the House finance committee, telling it the government aims to “maintain a budget surplus”.

-According to business news website Stockwatch, he told the committee that the government’s priorities are “maintaining a budget surplus, reducing public debt, promoting the green transition and the digital transformation, and maintaining employment in the public sector”.
+He also said the government’s priorities are reducing public debt, promoting the green transition and the digital transformation, and maintaining employment in the public sector.

 This uncertainty, he said, includes the ongoing war between Russia and Ukraine, and the conflict in the Middle East.

-Despite this, however, he stressed that the Cypriot economy’s growth accelerated last year to 3.4 per cent, compared to 2.8 per cent in 2023.
+Despite this, however, he stressed that the Cyprus economy’s growth accelerated last year to 3.4 per cent, compared to 2.8 per cent in 2023.

-He said that this figure is expected to slightly slow to 3.2 per cent this year, but that it will “continue at high levels” between 2026 and 2028, before specifying that the economy is expected to grow by 3.1 per cent in 2026, three per cent in 2027, and 2.9 per cent in 2028.
+Keravnos said growth is expected to slightly slow down to 3.2 per cent this year, but that it will “continue at high levels” between 2026 and 2028, before specifying that the economy is expected to grow by 3.1 per cent in 2026, three per cent in 2027, and 2.9 per cent in 2028.

 He then moved on to the matter of inflation, saying that the rate of inflation in Cyprus is expected to rise from a forecast of 0.7 per cent in 2025 to 2.1 per cent in 2026, before reaching 2.5 per cent in 2027, and then falling back to two per cent in 2028.